andreaminio/HaploSync/README.md

 HaploSync was developed to improve the quality of diploid genome assemblies.
 This tool:

-* builds diploid pseudomolecule assemblies from draft sequences using a reference genome as a guide,
+* builds diploid pseudomolecule assemblies from draft sequences using
+  * a geteic map of features
+  * a reference genome as a guide
 * enhances assembly contiguity,
 * fills sequence gaps by comparing haplotypes independent of a reference,
 * generates maps of the phased haplotypes,
-* assesses the quality of assembled sequences, and
+* assesses the quality of assembled sequences
 * edits sequences.

 ## Resources